Spcman/getting-to-know-julia/_posts/2019-08-05-word-embeddings.md

 You'll see the embedding file I use is ``glove.6B.50d.txt``.
 This file can be downloaded from [GloVe]( https://nlp.stanford.edu/projects/glove/) and needs to be in the current working folder for this example.

 The ideas explored below come from a brilliant GitHub Post [Understanding word vectors ... for, like, actual poets.
 By Allison Parrish](https://gist.github.com/aparrish/2f562e3737544cf29aaf1af30362f469).
-This was a Python notebook and I have basically re-written it in Julia.
+This was a Python notebook and I have basically re-written part of it in Julia.
 Very little credit goes to me!

 Let's begin by loading the packages we will need.